HadrienG2/spack-based-docker/README.md

 Since some HEP software takes a very long time to build, you may also want to use pre-built packages.
-For now, these are provided in the form of a stack of Docker images.
-In the future, other container systems will be tried out, and if Spack's support for binary mirrors improves, we will also consider using them.
+For now, these are provided in the form of a stack of Docker/OCI images, which we have tested to build using buildah just as well as they do using Docker.
+In the future, other container systems may be tried out, and if Spack's support for binary mirrors improves, we'll also try them.

 ## Repository structure

-Every folder contains a recipe for building a Docker image using Spack.
+Every folder contains a recipe for building a Docker/OCI image using Spack.
 The recipes build on top of each other, using the following dependency graph:

      spack